labratzzz/hosp/README.md

 - - -

 If you have some questions feel free to ask.
-Althrough my English is not so good, so I might have missed some things.
+Although my English is not so good, so I might have missed some things.